Estimating True Beliefs in Opinion Dynamics with Social Pressure: Bounds on Rate of Convergence to Consensus

-We will use the results from the above lemma to get a bound on the variance with regard to the square of the expected value.
+Using the linearized process, we will define a normalized process whose asymptotic convergence properties will be used to show our desired results.
+We will first use the results from \Cref{lem::prop_h-t} to get a bound on the variance of the linearized process in terms of the square of its expected value.
 For this bound, we need to use that at any time $t$, we expect that $V(\bbeta(t)) > c \mindeg / t \eqdef \mindeg^* /t$ (this is discussed in \eqref{sec::bounds_on_mu}).

 \begin{lemma} For any sufficiently large $t_0$ and any $t > t_0$,

 for some constant $c^*$ which does not depend on $t$ or $t_0$. \end{lemma}

 \begin{proof}